 Potentially brittle blade

-The Shun Classic 8" is the most aesthetically pleasing chef knife we tested.
+The Shun Classic 8" is the most aesthetically pleasing chef's knife we tested.
 This beautiful Japanese-made knife has a real Damascus pattern on the blade, created by folding different types of steel in very thin layers to forge this incredibly sharp blade.
-Not only is it a phenomenal eye-catcher in the kitchen, the Shun Classic also excelled in all our testing across the board.
+Not only is it a phenomenal eye-catcher in the kitchen, but the Shun Classic also excelled in all our testing across the board.
 Arriving with an impressively sharp 153 BESS blade — compared to our measured lineup average of 190 BESS — this knife proved not only as sharp as a razor blade but also to retain its sharp edge through cut after slice after chop after dice.
-Though not quite as sharp on arrival as the Wusthof Classic, the difference felt by our testing team was negligible.
+“Even though our measurements revealed that this Shun knife wasn't as sharp as the Wusthof Classic out of the box, I could hardly notice a difference in the kitchen,” observed our lead tester.

 In fact, the Shun Classic slices through food with such ease that it's one of the best options we've tested for precision work, like slicing potatoes thin enough to bake crisps at home.
-While Shun advertises this blade with a 16-degree sharpness angle, we measured ours at 13 degrees — thin enough to accidentally slice your finger if you're cutting carelessly and almost not even notice.
+While Shun advertises this blade with a 16-degree sharpness angle, we measured ours at 13 degrees.
+“The knife edge is thin enough to accidentally slice your finger if you're cutting carelessly and almost not even notice,” one tester quipped.
 Along with its 1.92-mm spine, the Shun blade is one of the thinnest we tested, again adding a noticeable advantage for precision work.
 Even with a dulled blade, this narrow knife continued to slice more easily through vegetables than some of our other favorites, like the impressive Wusthof Classic or the high-value Victorinox Swiss Classic.
 That said, this also proved to be its only downfall, as heavy-handed users may find it a little too easy to chip this blade.
 After five years of use, our lead tester managed to do just that, by accidentally nicking the side of a ham bone while carving up a family feast.
 Shun does offer a free sharpening service, though, which can help make your blade like new again.

 The Shun Classic proved adept at every single test thrown its way.
 It looks great, performs exceptionally well, and feels good in hand.